Multi-Dimensional Event Data in Graph Databases: Translating Event Logs to Labeled Property Graphs

 \subsection{Create Entity-specific Directly-Follows Relation}

-We derive the directly-follows relation per entity from the \emph{timestamp} attribute of each event.
-We collect all \emph{:Event} nodes correlated to the same \emph{:Entity} node $n$ via \emph{:E\_EN} (lines 1-2 in the query below) and order all events by their \emph{timestamp} attribute and collect them in a $\textit{eventList}$ of length $k$ (line 3-4).
+We now can construct the behavioral \emph{:DF}-relationships from the perspective of each entity $n$ in the graph individually.
+We retrieve all events $e_1,\ldots,e_k$ correlated to $n$ (via \emph{:CORR}), order them by $e_i.\textit{timestamp}$ and create a \emph{:DF} relationship from event node $e_i$ to event node $e_{i+1}$.
+The following Cypher query implements this: Lines 1-4 collect all events correlated to entity node $n$ in an \emph{eventList} of length $k$ (ordered by their timestamp attribute).
 We then iterate over the 0-indexed $\textit{eventList} = \langle e_0,\ldots,e_{k-1} \rangle$ (lines 5-6) and create a \emph{:DF} relationship from $e_i$ to $e_{i+1}$ for each $i=0,\ldots,k-2$.

 The data may contain events with identical timestamps, typically due to coarse-grained or imprecise recording~\cite{DBLP:conf/bpm/LuFA14,DBLP:conf/bpm/PegoraroUA19}.
 To ensure that all directly-follows relations form a directed acyclic graph (see Sect.~\ref{sec:semantics:df}), we need to provide a globally consistent ordering for events with identical timestamps.
-We do so using the internal unique $ID(e)$ of the \emph{:Event} nodes in line 3 to order events by $ID(e)$ in case their timestamps are identical.
-As we import the events in the same order as in the source data $ID(e)$ is consistent with the implicit ordering in the source data.
+We do so using the internal unique $\textit{ID}(e)$ of the \emph{:Event} nodes in line 3 to order events by $\textit{ID}(e)$ in case their timestamps are identical.
+As we import the events in the same order as in the source data $\textit{ID}(e)$ is consistent with the implicit ordering in the source data.